wpyoga/merge-shell/README.md

 - In this mode, `merge-shell` recursively merges each sourced script, recursively indented according to the source line indentation.
 - For each sourced script, the shebang and one empty line immediately following the shebang are discarded.
 - For simplicity, the sourced script file name can only consist of letters, numbers, underscore, dot, or dash.
 And it cannot start with a dash.
-- Outside of `MERGE` mode, sourced files are not merged into the script.
-This allows you to still use `source` or `.` or `dot` to read in config files, without change in semantics.
+- If the `@MERGE` annotation is not specified, then the file will not be merged.
+This may be useful when sourcing config files at runtime.

 ### `@HEREDOC` and `@HEREDOC-END`

-This mode encapsulates all here-documents in the shell script.
-Without this mode, here-documents will be indented, so that the here-document will indented by mistake, and the ending line may not be recognized properly.

-This mode starts when a line matches this regex:
+This annotation marks the start and end of a here-document.
+Between `@HEREDOC` and `@HEREDOC-END`, only the first line is indented, and all the other lines are not indented.
+Thus ensuring that the here-document contents are correct, and that the here-document EOF marker can be identified correctly.

+The annotations should match these regexes:

 ```regexp
 ^\s*#\s*@HEREDOC\s*$
 ```

-And ends at the end of the script, or when a line matches this regex:

 ```regexp
 ^\s*#\s*@HEREDOC-END\s*$
 ```

-In this mode, the first line is merged into the main script, recursively indented according to the source line indentation.
-All other lines are not indented at all, but any existing indentation is copied as-is.

-Usage:
+Note that if the `@HEREDOC-END` annotation is not given, then the rest of the sub-script file is treated as a here-document, thus not indented at all.

+Example usage:

 ```sh
     # @HEREDOC